Unfulfilled Christian religious predictions: Lutheran Church

 Michael Stiefel predicted the end of the world in 1533 and consequently lost his position as minister.
 He was given another position by Philip Melanchthon.

 One later writer noted, "In all of [Martin Luther's] work there was a sense of urgency for the time was short... the world was heading for Armageddon in the war with the Turk."

 Even after Luther's death in 1546, Lutheran leaders maintained the claim of the nearness of the end.
 About the year 1584, a Lutheran named Adam Nachenmoser wrote the volume Prognosticum Theologicum in which he predicted: "In 1590 the Gospel would be preached to all nations and a wonderful unity would be achieved.
 The last days would then be close at hand."
 Nachenmoser offered numerous conjectures about the date; 1635 seemed most likely.

 The Lutheran Church–Missouri Synod issued a study in 1989 refuting any end times claims, declaring that "repeatedly taught by Jesus and the apostles is the truth that the exact hour of Christ's coming remains hidden in the secret counsels of God (Matt.
 24:36)".

 Mennonites

 Russian Mennonite minister Claas Epp, Jr. predicted that Christ would return on March 8, 1889, which was subsequently revised to 1891.

 Montanists

 Montanus, who founded the Montanist movement in 156 AD, predicted that Jesus would return during the lifetime of the group's founding members.

 Presbyterian Church

 Thomas Brightman, who lived from 1562 to 1607, has been called "one of the fathers of Presbyterianism in England."
-He predicted that "between 1650 and 1695 [we] would see the conversion of the many Jews and a revival of their nation in Palestine...the destruction of the Papacy...the marriage of the Lamb and his wife."
+He predicted that "between 1650 and 1695 would see the conversion of the many Jews and a revival of their nation in Palestine...the destruction of the Papacy...the marriage of the Lamb and his wife."

 Christopher Love, who lived from 1618 to 1651, predicted that Babylon would fall in 1758, God's anger against the wicked would be demonstrated in 1759, and a worldwide earthquake would occur in 1763.